WomensCodingCircle/getting-started/WSL-Ubuntu/README.md

  * Updates to VS Code makes it easier to work with Jupyter Notebooks.
  * On a Windows machine, Right-Click .ipynb file, then select "Open In...
 VS Code"
  * Linke to download VS Code:  https://code.visualstudio.com/download
+ * You get fully interactive Jupyter notebook that look just like the in-browser app.